RunestoneInteractive/RunestoneServer/source/Functions/Functionsthatreturnvalues.rst

 .. image:: Figures/blackboxfun.png

 How do we write our own fruitful function?
-Lets start by creating a very simple mathematical function that we will call ``square``.
+Let's start by creating a very simple mathematical function that we will call ``square``.
 The square function will take one number as a parameter and return the result of squaring that number.
 Here is the black-box diagram with the Python code following.